-The Dorset CCG have been consulted on the current sites under consideration.
+The Dorset CCG have been consulted on the allocated sites.
 The responses from Dorset CCG are set out in the table below.

 Property Key Issues Swanage Health Centre - community services rooms No key issues presented by the proposed site allocations Swanage Community Hospital No key issues presented by the proposed site allocations.
 Hospital beds to be retained following review as part of a wider community hub.
-Swanage Medical Practice No key issues presented by the proposed site allocations

-100 1 11 14 1 Wareham Hospital and It is proposed that the hospital beds will be removed and all Health Centre services be delivered through a new integrated health and Wareham Surgery social care hub.
+Swanage Medical Practice No key issues presented by the proposed site allocations Wareham Hospital and Health Centre Wareham Surgery It is proposed that the hospital beds will be removed and all services be delivered through a new integrated health and social care hub.
 Corfe Castle Surgery Opened a new surgery in December 2011.
 Unlikely to be impacted upon by the additional homes proposed the options under consideration.

-Wellbridge Practice, Wool There are no built infrastructure issues at the surgery in Wool.
+Wellbridge Practice, There are no built infrastructure issues at the surgery in Wool Wool.
 The surgery is currently suffering from staffing shortages, reflecting a national problem.
 Sandford Surgery There is capacity for additional patients which could come from Wareham or Lytchett Matravers.
 Bere Regis Surgery Additional homes at Moreton station may impact on Bere Regis, and Wool surgeries but most likely at Crossways.
 Bere Regis and Crossways surgeries have room to expand on existing sites.
-Lytchett Matravers (Adam Practice based in Poole) The current surgery would need additional clinical rooms but the site has room for expansion.
-Upton Surgery (Adam Practice based in Poole) The surgery is operating close to capacity.
-Atrium Health Centre, This surgery will serve the new development at Moreton Crossways (West Dorset) Station/Redbridge Pit which will be expected to make a , contribution to an extension of the surgery in Crossways.
+Lytchett Matravers The current surgery would need additional clinical rooms but (Adam Practice based in the site has room for expansion.
+Poole) Upton Surgery (Adam The surgery is operating close to capacity.
+Practice based in Poole) Atrium Health Centre, This surgery will serve the new development at Moreton Crossways (West Dorset) Station/Redbridge Pit which will be expected to make a , contribution to an extension of the surgery in Crossways.
+Table 1.
+Conseits and/or needs of NUC Derect health facilities in Durhads